discosultan/KrakenCore/README.md

     </a>
 </p>

+> ⚠ This is an alpha version, meaning the API has not been tested on any production application.
+USE AT OWN RISK!
+Also, the API does not include the [tentative private user funding API](https://www.kraken.com/help/api#private-user-funding) as it is subject to change.

 ## 🎉 Features
 - &nbsp;✖ Cross-platform based on [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)
 - 🔁 Asynchronous API using [async and await](https://docs.microsoft.com/en-us/dotnet/csharp/async)